-Listen to other’s mental health journies at A New Dawn podcast.
+Listen to other’s mental health journeys at A New Dawn podcast.

-While this may be true, what’s equally true, sadly, is this; Durning my years in the fire service, I began to feel the slow yet steady poison of post-traumatic stress disorder, making a case that it developed because I ignored the signs of mental illness.
+While this may be true, what’s equally true, sadly, is this: during my years in the fire service, I began to feel the slow yet steady poison of post-traumatic stress disorder, making a case that it developed because I ignored the signs of mental illness.
 Right from the start, I ignored the signs of mental illness.

-Perhaps the best analogy I have come up with is this; PTSD is like carbon monoxide; its orderless, tasteless and cannot otherwise be detected.
+Perhaps the best analogy I have come up with is this; PTSD is like carbon monoxide; it’s odorless, tasteless and cannot otherwise be detected.
 It does its damage by slowly building up in the body.
-Similarly, the symptoms of emergency service trauma slowly build up until BAM!Tweet
+Similarly, the symptoms of emergency-service trauma slowly build up until BAM!Tweet

-Picture this, one day you find yourself inexplicably yelling at your boss and co-workers or you end up on a scene feeling so numb and disconnected it feels like your walking through molasses.
+Picture this: one day you find yourself inexplicably yelling at your boss and co-workers or you end up on a scene feeling so numb and disconnected it feels like you’re walking through molasses.

-Looking for a place to start? #Firstrespndersfirst may be able to help.
+Looking for a place to start? #Firstrespondersfirst may be able to help.

-So, please, if you feel this maybe you, get help.
+So, please, if you feel this maybe get help.
 Pride and denial will never act as cures.
-Nor will the statement; “I’ll be ok.”
-While for some this may be true, for others, it may be precursors to a mental
+Nor will the statement “I’ll be ok.ay” While for some this may be true, for others it may be precursors to a mental crisis.